Blocking ads removes funding from us!

 Since the ScreenPad can get annoying when working or gaming and is also sometimes frozen during the test (because of the software), it can be completely deactivated with the "touchpad mode".
 Then the ScreenPad glows in black and no longer shows any content.
 With the ScreenPad switched on, it also sometimes happened that I unintentionally pulled down the menu and then it was not possible to use the touchpad for a short time.
 Last but not least, you can completely deactivate operation via the touchpad with "Touchpad off".
 Then the notebook can only be operated via the display with the touchscreen or the keyboard.

-Let's be clear: there is still room for improvement - bugs like a frozen touchpad, or ProProblems with switching to advanced mode, as it is controlled by software, simply must not happen.
+Let's be clear: There is still room for improvement - errors such as a frozen touchpad or problems when switching to the extended mode, as it is controlled by the software, simply cannot happen.
 Nevertheless, for me it was a nice gimmick that was also well received by friends (such as playing games on the touchpad).
-I don't (yet) feel that the ScreenPad is really useful or absolutely necessary.
-Still, it's not bad given the option to use it as a second display.
+I don't think the ScreenPad is really useful or absolutely necessary (yet).
+Nevertheless, it is not bad, given the possibility of using it as a second display.

 Fingerprint sensor: protection from prying eyes